Alexander Coupe (Singapore)

 Ann Ang is a literature educator best known as the author of Bang My Car.
 She is the co-editor of Poetry Moves and Food Republic, and also the coordinating editor of PR&TA.
 Ann is currently reading for a PhD in English at Oxford and is a lecturer at the National Institute of Education.

 Charlene Lai has been a picture book blogger since 2006.
 She has previously curated an exhibition, The Craft of Picture Books, and everything she does is affiliated with picture books reading and picture book art.
-In 2017, Charlene was honoured by Scholastic Asia as a Picture Book Ambassador she will have 10 books published by the end of 2021.
+In 2017, Charlene was honoured by Scholastic Asia as a Picture Book Ambassador.

 Chatarina Trihastuti has been involved in various programs and activities in the field of education as the Program Manager at ProVisi Education.
 Together with Room to Read, an NGO from San Fransisco, she has assisted in the development of more than 200 children’s storybooks and 240 child-friendly libraries in Indonesia.